corda/corda/docs/source/network-bootstrapper.rst

     │       └── node-info-partya
     └── partyb_node.conf            // the node.conf for the node to be added

-Then run the network bootstrapper again from the root dir:
+Then run the Network Bootstrapper again from the root dir:

 ``java -jar network-bootstrapper-VERSION.jar --dir <nodes-root-dir>``